xensor/Xensor-Wordpress/readme.md

 ## Upgrade Notice ##

-# 1.0.2 #
+# 1.0.0 #

+You can still use the other plugins I created, but this is with both the maintenance and minecraft included.
+This isa multi-plugin that I created for my community to make it easier to find the item.

-New features which is only available at version 1.0.2.
+New features which is only available at version 1.0.0.
 Rules are added and shortcode to show rules on pages/posts.
 You also get a new menu with all features under one section.

-# 1.0.1 #
 This will show the proper labels so you know which membership is needed to show the maintenance pages too.
 If you fail to update the plugin, you acknowledge that you are using an outdated plugin that does not show the proper labels.

-# 1.0 #
 Beta, Should not be used on a live site.
 This plugin has been created.
 We will post updates when we update the plugin.